 And finally for this discussion what would a good Barbecue Rub be without a Tri Tip rub?
 It's funny that in so many states we've found that many have never even heard of tri tip.
 While so many others know it simply as a steak related roast cut.
 We here on the Central Coast of California know that Tri Tip is King in these parts.
 Tri Tip is a triangular cut taken from the lower front section of the sirloin of the cow and is most cases considered to be an almost muscle like segment.
 Which overall explains the fact that tri tip requires some peculiar treatments which result in an almost buttery like texture when properly cooked.
 The tri tip when aptly seasoned and marinated is seared on all sides then set off away from the main flame and allowed to roast indirectly until the meat reaches an almost medium rare to medium cooked state.
 The tri tip then is allowed to rest for a minimum half hour then is sliced perpendicular to the grain of the meat and when all these steps are followed correctly the end results is tri tip heaven.
 The meat is reddish in color, uniform in appearance, juicy and slightly complex with no aftertaste just plain beefy goodness.
 And that's why we made our Pure Santa Maria Tri Tip BBQ Rub.
 This Tri Tip BBQ Rubs' only desire is to improve the flavor of your meat.
 It does that job by delivering fresh levels of Kosher Smoked salt, Coarse ground black pepper, fresh sprigs of Parsley, hints of garlic and almost imperceptible amounts of mustard and onion.
 This is the BEST BBQ Rub money can buy and delivers premium flavors at average prices without all the hype but with all the action of a true BBQ Rub.

-We hope we've answered some questions regarding what are BBQ Rubs and what do Rubs do.
+We hope we've answered some questions regarding what are Best BBQ Rubs and what do Rubs do.

-For more information on our BBQ Rubs please review our Dry Rubs for sale page and also see our direct links to each BBQ Rub.
+For more information on our BBQ Rubs for sale please review our Dry Rubs for sale page and also see our direct links to each BBQ Rub.

 Thanks for your time and Happy Barbecuing.